trionlabs/mintmarks.fun/README.md

 ## Environment Variables

-See `.env.example` for all required variables:
+See `.env.example` for all required variables.

 ## Architecture